 Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

-In order to answer this question, individuals will need to have the state law explained when it comes to what charges show up show up on a background check for employment.
+In order to answer this question, individuals will need to have the state law explained when it comes to what charges show up on a background check for employment.
 Unfortunately, most states will allow for non-convictions to appear on a background check in most cases.

 But, a few will not.
 So the fastest way to discover will a pending misdemeanor show on a background check is to do a background check on yourself right now.
 This free criminal background check will pinpoint any pending charges that have been filed, regardless of the level of crime.